mr-flibble/eml-image-optimizer/README.md

 ## Use Case

-If you have `.eml` emails with large photo attachments (3–5 MB each), this tool can shrink the total email size by over 90% – perfect for reducing IMAP storage, backups, or long-term archiving.
+If you have `.eml` emails with large photo attachments (3–5 MB each) or large inline (embedded) images, this tool can shrink the total email size by over 90% – perfect for reducing IMAP storage, backups, or long-term archiving.

 Dependencies:
 pip install pillow piexif